 Turon et al. [4] claim that the effective elastic properties of the material are not affected by the cohesive surface as long as the through-the-thickness Young's modulus of the material (E3) is much less than multiplication of the lamina thickness (t) and penalty stiffness (K).
-It is concluded that penalty stiffness can be formulized as:
+It is concluded that penalty stiffness can be formulized as shown in Eq.
+1: